jacobmstein/cs1302-phased-list/README.md

 	 * Make sure the files compile, even though they're not really implemented yet.
 We recommend making a compile script to simplify compilation in the future.
 This will make it easier to test/debug your code.

-1. Start by implementing a few methods in `BaseStringList`.
+1. Start by implementing a few methods in `BaseStringList` (Suggested Deadline: Friday, Mar 5th).
    - [ ] Begin with `size` and `isEmpty`.
 Since these methods are inherited by the children, we won't need to write them in `ArrayStringList` or `LinkedStringList`!
 If you've done the previous steps correctly, you should be able to run your compile script to compile your project.
 Now, go ahead and create a class called `cs1302.p2.Driver` which contains the code below: